wilsjame/how-to-nasa/index.md

 | enhanced/available | string | Dates for Enhanced Imagery | Alternate listing of all dates with available enhanced color imagery. |
 | api_key | string | DEMO_KEY | api.nasa.gov key for expanded usage |

 Here is an example URL requesting the most recent natural color image.
 It begins with the GET request url from above followed by a `/` signifying the beginning of the path.
-When the path ends we append our personal api_key.
+When the path ends we append our personal **api_key**.
 Follow the link to make the request!

 ```markdown
 https://api.nasa.gov/EPIC/api/natural?api_key=DEMO_KEY
 ```

-Append additional parameters to the URL path with ` / ` and remember to end the URL with your API key
+Here is an example request for the enhanced image taken on October 31st, 2015.
+Append additional parameters to the URL path with `/` and remember to end the URL with your API key.

-Here is an example request for the enhanced image taken on October 31st, 2015:

 ```markdown
 https://api.nasa.gov/EPIC/api/enhanced/date/2015-10-31?api_key=DEMO_KEY
 ```

 ### What gets received

-The request returns an array of JSON objects denoted the by the outer most` [ ] `.
+The request returns an **array** of JSON objects enclosed in the outermost most brackets`[ ]`.
+Each JSON ojbect contains information for a single image.
 The retrievable metadata includes the image name, date, caption, and positional data.
 Here is an exceprt of the beginning of the JSON object information returned from our last request:

 ```markdown
 [{